-Although our canine companions are covered in fur skin cancer is still a very real health concern for dogs.
-If you have found an unusual bump on your dog's skin you're bound to be worried.
+Although our canine companions are covered in fur, skin cancer is still a very real health concern for dogs.
+If you have found an unusual bump on your dog's skin, it's always best to have it looked at by a vet.
 Here our Long Island veterinary oncologist explains three types of skin cancer commonly seen in dogs.

 Lumps & Bumps on Your Dog's Skin